Top 10 Most Profitable Companies in the World

 Net income is a company's total profit after all expenses, taxes, and costs have been deducted from total revenue.
 It's calculated as: Revenue - Expenses - Taxes = Net Income.
 This figure represents the actual profit a company makes.

-Tech companies achieve high profitability through scalable digital products, subscription-based revenue models, network effects, and high-margin services like cloud computing and advertising platforms.
+Tech companies achieve high profitability through scalable digital products, subscription-based revenue models, network effects, and high-margin services like cloud computing, advertising platforms, and AI hardware.
+Once built, software and platform products can serve enormous user bases at very low incremental cost.